Order-Preserving outer automorphisms of free and surface groups: Classification of finite-order outer automorphisms of free and surface groups

-\begin{proof} The proof of \cref{thm:FiniteOrderOP} shows that $H$ preserves every bi-order on $G$ induced by restricting any bi-order on $\Gamma$.
+\begin{proof} Since $H$ is order-preserving, \cref{thm:FiniteOrderOP} shows that $\Gamma = \pi^{-1}(H)$ is torsion-free and is a free group or a bi-orderable surface group containing $G$.
+The proof of \cref{thm:FiniteOrderOP} shows that $H$ preserves every bi-order on $G$ obtained by restricting any bi-order of $\Gamma$.
 By hypothesis, there exists a bi-order $P$ on $\Gamma$ that $f$ preserves.
 Therefore, the subgroup $\langle H, \bar{f}\rangle$ preserves the bi-order $P\cap G$ on $G$. \end{proof}